Airbus A330neo: Flight testing

 Airbus commenced autopilot, autoland and high-speed performance testing, and was to move on to hot- and cold-weather tests, as well as noise and icing tests, over the following three months.

 As of 10 April 2018, the two test aircraft had logged over 200 flights and more than 700 hours, testing −27 °C cold weather, natural icing, crosswind landing, 37 °C and 8,000 ft hot and high operations.

 The first TAP Air Portugal aircraft made its first flight on 15 May 2018; it joined the two previous test aircraft to check the cabin systems: air conditioning, crew rest, etc.

 It started the final certification step on 18 June: function and reliability tests or route proving, including ETOPS, diversion airport landing, and testing ground handling over 150 flight test hours, as the flight test programme reached 1,000 hours.

 Entry into service was planned for the third quarter of 2018 and ETOPS was to be approved in October for 330min.

 EASA granted the A330-941 type certificate on 26 September 2018, with ETOPS not yet approved.
 ETOPS 180 min was approved on 14 November, restricted to engines with fewer than 500 flight cycles.

 Airbus expects the FAA type certification with 180 min ETOPS by the end of 2018 and 330 min ETOPS in the first half of 2019.

-Beyond-180min ETOPS was approved by the EASA by 24 January 2019.
+Beyond-180min ETOPS was approved by the EASA on 24 January 2019.

 The maiden flight of the -800 took place on 6 November 2018; the 4h 4min flight inaugurated a 350h test program aiming for mid-2019 type certification, for delivery in the first half of 2020 to launch operator Kuwait Airways.

-By late March 2019, it was halfway through the 300 hours flight-test programme, having completed 44 flights in 149 hours.
+By late March 2019, it was halfway through the 300-hour flight test programme, having completed 44 flights in 149 hours.
 The -800 received EASA type certification with 180-minute ETOPS on 13 February 2020; ETOPS clearance beyond 180 minutes was awarded on 2 April.